projectcaluma/ember-caluma/packages/-ember-caluma/app/templates/docs/queries.md

 # Queries

 `@projectcaluma/ember-core` provides a way to fetch certain models via a practical API.
-Currently, only fetching for `WorkItems` is supported - however, this will be extended in time.

-## Usage
+## Usage with the @calumaQuery decorator

 To initialize such a query, simply inject it with the `calumaQuery` decorator: